BentoOre0/Portfolio/README.md

 - IB student with an extended essay on Neural Networks.
 - Self-taught developer: Comfortable with python, some experience with Java, C++ for competitve programming

-## 🔗 Links
-- Research Paper: Still in Progress this summer

 ## 📈 Recent Developments
 - Leveraging recent AI advancements to enhance my development process.